snmptt/snmptt/snmptt/docs/snmptt.md

  >
  > > **_date time trap-OID severity category hostname - format_**
  >
- > For all other log files except MySQL, DBD::ODBC and Win32::ODBC, the output will be formatted as:
+ > For all other log files except MySQL / MariaDB, DBD::ODBC and Win32::ODBC, the output will be formatted as:
  >
  > > **_trap-OID severity category hostname - format_**
  >
- > For MySQL, DBD::ODBC and Win32::ODBC, the **formatline** column will contain only the **format** text.
+ > For MySQL / MariaDB, DBD::ODBC and Win32::ODBC, the **formatline** column will contain only the **format** text.

  Note (1):